rafaello7/debian-installer-nanopi-m3/README.md

 These limitations are caused by _u-boot_ restrictions.
 On the other hand, it is possible to locate root partition on e.g. some USB hard drive.

 The installer needs of course Internet connection.
-It downloads plenty of packets from Debian repository.
+It downloads plenty of packets from Ubuntu repository.
 It is possible to connect using either wifi or ethernet.
 Both methods are working.

-Debian installer warns at some point about missing support for software RAID devices.
+Ubuntu installer warns at some point about missing support for software RAID devices.
 The warning may be simply ignored :)

 ### Installation hints

-Debian installer was developed for use on normal PC.
+Ubuntu installer was developed for use on normal PC.
 Hence it leads the installation in the way suitable for normal PC, which may be not optimal for NanoPi device.
 Namely:

  * Partition manager demands some swap space.
 It is a good idea for the NanoPi, but not on SD card.
 Swap space on SD card is a bad idea in general, because SD card has limited lifetime.
 Set up swap space on SD card may significantly decrease life time of the SD.

- * The Debian installer proposes installation of various desktop environments, including GNOME and KDE.
+ * The Ubuntu installer proposes installation of various desktop environments, including GNOME and KDE.
 But the device has limited amount of memory and such heavy environments may not work properly.
 Lightweight desktop environments like LXDE or Xfce should work fine.
 But beware also on web browsers like firefox or Google chrome (chromium).
 They may eat hundreds megabytes of memory.

 The installer is not perfect.
 Sometimes some step may fail.
 For example, I encountered a problem with software installation step.
 It failed because the installer pulled software over a hour and the repository has changed in the meantime - some packages were gone.
 It was enough to repeat the step - the installer has updated their information about repository contents and has finished successfully.